Aeroluna/LunaCoopMod/README.md

 This makes it easier to expend charges Stetellites quickly.

-- Changed Mecha Ultralisk Mecha Mooch Module autocast to no longer prioritize own units over allies.
+- Changed Mecha Ultralisk's Mecha Mooch Module autocast to no longer prioritize own units over allies.
-- Changed Mecha Ultralisk Mecha Mooch Module autocast to prioritize friendly units with the most life.
+- Changed Mecha Ultralisk's Mecha Mooch Module autocast to prioritize friendly units with the most life.
-- Changed Mecha Ultralisk Mecha Mooch Module to allow autocasting on other Mecha Ultralisks.
+- Changed Mecha Ultralisk's Mecha Mooch Module to allow autocasting on other Mecha Ultralisks.
-- Changed Mecha Ultralisk Mecha Mooch Module only autocast friendly units with a greater health percent.
+- Changed Mecha Ultralisk's Mecha Mooch Module only autocast friendly units with a greater health percent.
-- Changed Mecha Ultralisk Mecha Mooch Module only autocast friendly units when missing 30 health.
+- Changed Mecha Ultralisk's Mecha Mooch Module only autocast friendly units when missing 30 health.
-- Buffed Mecha Ultralisk Mecha Mooch Module to only deal half damage to friendly units, but still heal full.
+- Buffed Mecha Ultralisk's Mecha Mooch Module to only deal half damage to friendly units, but still heal full.
-- Increased Mecha Ultralisk Mecha Mooch Module absorb amount from 25 to 30.
+- Increased Mecha Ultralisk's Mecha Mooch Module absorb amount from 25 to 30.
-- Reduced Mecha Ultralisk Mecha Mooch Module sound volume.
+- Reduced Mecha Ultralisk's Mecha Mooch Module sound volume.

 Creates an interesting Spirit Link-like effect where all the Ultralisks are trying to equalize their health.

+- Reduced cost of Mecha Battlecarrier Lord's Ready Mecha Broodling ability from 5 to 2 energy.
+- Reduced cost of Mecha Battlecarrier Lord's Build Mecha Locusceptor ability from 50 to 25 energy.
+- Buffed Mecha Locusceptors to hit air units.

+Mecha Battlecarrier Lords use a ridiculous amount of energy just to attack, there no opportunity to swap out of JUICE configuration.
+Lowering their energy costs should make them stronger in attrition battles.

 - Fixed an issue where Mecha Ultralisks would not burrow for their Vectored Burrow Charge ability.
-- Fixed an issue where Mecha Ultralisk Vectored Burrow Charge ability did not play some FX.
+- Fixed an issue where Mecha Ultralisk's Vectored Burrow Charge ability did not play some FX.

-The Mecha Ultralisk actor xml is such a disaster, things were just copy and pasted everywhere randomly.
+The actor xml for Stetmann's units are such a disaster, things were just copy and pasted everywhere randomly.
 The Mecha Ultralisk model didn't even have the correct animations loaded for the burrow charge; I'm not sure this ability ever had a working burrow charge animation.

+- Buffed Mecha Ultralisk's Electrostatic Surprise! to additionally affect air units.
-- Increased visual scale of Mecha Ultralisk Electrostatic Surprise! by 33%.
+- Increased visual scale of Mecha Ultralisk's Electrostatic Surprise! by 33%.
 - Changed Electrostatic Surprise! stun visual to auto scale with target model.
 - Fixed an issue where the Electrostatic Surprise! stun visual would play synchronously across all stunned targets.